-- Purchased transportation decreased \$54.4 million, or 10%, quarter over quarter, primarily resulting from a decline in third-party carrier costs within Logistics due to lower brokerage volume and purchased transportation costs per order.
-Owner-operator purchased transportation costs also declined within Truckload due to a reduction in owner-operator capacity and lower rate per mile. - Salaries, wages, and benefits increased \$17.3 million, or 5%, quarter over quarter, mainly due to driver wages and benefits related to the M&M acquisition along with an increase to driver headcount within Dedicated; partially offset by a decrease in performance-based incentive compensation. - Fuel and fuel taxes for company trucks decreased \$5.3 million, or 5%, quarter over quarter, driven by a decrease in cost per gallon.
-A significant portion of fuel costs are recovered through our fuel surcharge programs. - Depreciation and amortization increased \$11.0 million, or 12%, quarter over quarter, mainly due to additional depreciation expense incurred as a result of trailer and tractor growth within Dedicated, inflationary unit costs for new equipment, and incremental depreciation and amortization expense related to the M&M acquisition. - Operating supplies and expenses-net increased \$5.7 million, or 4%, quarter over quarter, largely resulting from a decrease in gains on sales of equipment due to a decrease in average sales price.
-This was partially offset by a decrease in equipment rental expense driven by improved port fluidity and decreased ramp storage. - Insurance expense increased \$6.4 million, or 26%, quarter over quarter, driven by an increase in auto liability insurance costs related to recent unfavorable claims severity. - Other general expenses decreased \$4.5 million, or 13%, quarter over quarter, primarily related to decreased driver onboarding costs.
+- Purchased transportation decreased \$54.4 million \$38.5 million, or 10% 7%, quarter over quarter, primarily resulting from a decline in third-party carrier costs within Logistics due to lower brokerage volume and purchased transportation costs per order.
+Owner-operator purchased transportation costs also declined within Truckload due to a reduction in owner-operator capacity and lower rate per mile. capacity. - Salaries, wages, and benefits increased \$17.3 million \$26.8 million, or 5% 8%, quarter over quarter, mainly due to driver wages and benefits related to the M&M acquisition along with an increase to in driver headcount within Dedicated; partially offset by a decrease in performance-based incentive compensation.
+Dedicated, including the M&M acquisition. - Fuel and fuel taxes for company trucks decreased \$5.3 million increased \$3.9 million, or 5% 4%, quarter over quarter, driven by an increase in company driver miles, partially offset by a decrease in cost per gallon.
+A significant portion of fuel costs are recovered through our fuel surcharge programs. - Depreciation and amortization increased \$11.0 million \$9.3 million, or 12% 10%, quarter over quarter, mainly due to additional depreciation expense incurred as a result of trailer and tractor growth within Dedicated, inflationary unit costs for new the cumulative impacts from the increased cost of equipment, and incremental depreciation and amortization expense related to the M&M acquisition. - Operating supplies and expenses-net increased \$5.7 million \$16.6 million, or 4% 12%, quarter over quarter, largely resulting from a decrease in lower gains on sales of equipment due to a decrease in average sales price.
+This was partially offset by a decrease price per unit and increases in equipment rental expense driven by improved port fluidity and decreased ramp storage. cost of goods sold in our leasing business. - Insurance expense increased \$6.4 million \$7.5 million, or 26% 29%, quarter over quarter, driven by an increase in auto liability insurance costs related to recent unfavorable claims severity, an increase in premiums and severity of claims. - Other general expenses decreased \$4.5 million \$2.6 million, or 13% 9%, quarter over quarter, primarily related to decreased driver onboarding costs, a reduction in bad debt expense.